New to Milwaukee or looking to try something new? Check out some of the best and most popular Black businesses in the area.

-Milwaukee is home to two museums that dive into African American history.
-America’s Black Holocaust Museum offers vast digital knowledge of the harmful effects of slavery and the road to reconciliation.
-While their new building is not fully complete, several events throughout the year offer a glimpse inside the powerful space.
+Milwaukee is home to a few museums that dive into African American history.
+America’s Black Holocaust Museum offers vast knowledge of the harmful effects of slavery and the road to reconciliation.
+While their new building is fully open as of 2022, you can dive into history through its digital collection.
 The Wisconsin Black Historical Society documents and preserve African American history and culture in Wisconsin.
 Located in a former library and fire station, the museum features many interesting exhibits that provide a look into past times.

 Discover the arts…

 Milwaukee has a thriving Black arts scene, and is home to many galleries, events, and art based businesses.
 Vibez Creative Arts Space is the city’s premiere urban paint and sip space, located inside Southridge Mall.
 Cream City Print Lounge offers a similar concept, with print and paint (and sip) classes and parties.
 For art lovers, explore originals in 5 Points Art Gallery & Studios and Greenwood Park Gallery and Framing.

 Founded by Oscar winner and Milwaukee native John Ridley, Nō Studios offers an environment for artists and art lovers to come together.
 The venue hosts dozens of events a year including performances, gallery nights, summits and more.
 Milwaukee is also home to Black Arts Fest, an annual lakefront event that honors African American heritage culture through performances, activities, and local vendors.